 SEO is like any other aspect of marketing.
 It needs a strategic and proactive approach that’s tailored to the needs of your market.
 As such, your approach will be slightly different depending on whether you’re trying to target local, national or international prospects.
 Let’s take a brief look at how the game is slightly different, depending on your target market.

-Link building is an essential part of local SEO.
-When trusted, high-authority local domains like local government bodies, local newspapers or successful local businesses link to your website, it does a great deal to lend your business and website legitimacy in the “eyes” of search engines.
+Link building is also an essential part of local SEO.
+Search engines will rank you higher when trusted, high-authority local domains like local government bodies, local newspapers or successful local businesses link to your website.
+It does a great deal to lend your business and website legitimacy in the “eyes” of search engines.
 We’ll talk more about link building later.

 Unfortunately, there are no quick fixes when it comes to SEO at a national level.
 It’s simply a case of consistently adhering to best-practice and keeping a close eye on the basics.
 Don’t worry, we’ll explain those basics in much greater detail later!